AndreiFAD/export_apple_notes_as_pdf/README.md

 ## script: Export Apple Notes as PDF (one-by-one)

-Orginal script was made by :
+Original script was made by:

 -- written by: user @KniazidisR